Wisconsin School of Business

-The Wisconsin School of Business (WSB) is the business school of the University of Wisconsin–Madison, a public research university in Madison, Wisconsin and consistently ranks among the top business schools in the world.
-Founded in 1900, it has more than 45,000 living alumni.
-The undergraduate program prepares students for business careers, while its Master of Business Administration (MBA) program is based on focused career specializations, and its PhD program prepares students for careers in academia.
-The school offers student services, such as Accenture Leadership Center, The Huber Business Analytics Lab and International Programs.
-In the 2019 U.S. News & World Report rankings, the Wisconsin School of Business's undergraduate program was ranked 18th overall among business schools.
-The University of Wisconsin-Madison currently has the most Fortune 500 CEOs alumni of any school in the world, with 14.
+The Wisconsin School of Business (WSB) is the business school of the University of Wisconsin–Madison, a public research university in Madison, Wisconsin.
+Founded in 1900, it has more than 49,000 living alumni across nearly 90 countries.
+The undergraduate program prepares students for business careers, offering 11 different majors, while its Master of Business Administration (MBA) program is based on focused career specializations, and its PhD program prepares students for careers in academia.
+The school offers student services such as Accenture Leadership Center and Huber Business Analytics Lab.

-School name
+History

 In 2005 the Wisconsin School of Business Dean Michael Knetter began approaching alumni with the idea for the naming grant.
 He asked them to donate $5 million each in the interest of maintaining the school's name as the Wisconsin School of Business for the next 20 years.
-On October 27, 2007 the Wisconsin School of Business announced the receipt of an $85 million naming gift.
+On October 27, 2007, the Wisconsin School of Business announced the receipt of an $85 million naming gift.
 A group of 13 alumni known as the "Wisconsin Naming Partnership" donated a minimum of $5 million each.
-Usually a school changes its name after receiving a large donation from a single donor or a small group.
+Usually, a school changes its name after receiving a large donation from a single donor or a small group.
 The agreement made with the Wisconsin Naming Partnership was that the business school would keep its name for the next 20 years, after which the school could change its name if it received another sufficient donation.